Sue Belgrade: I Wish I Had Known About Lymphedema

 She and her husband decided to move to coastal Delaware where they had spent time.
 “It was just the change I needed – much less stress and more relaxation,” Sue said.

 Upon moving to Sussex County, Sue knew she would need to transfer her care here.
 She immediately reached out to the Breast Health program at Beebe’s Tunnell Cancer Center.
-There she spoke with Breast Health Nurse Navigator Kathy Cook who recommended Sue have an evaluation by the Lymphedema Management team, part of Beebe’s Physical Rehabilitation Services.
+There she spoke with Breast Health Nurse Navigator Kathy Cook who recommended Sue have an evaluation by Beebe’s Physical Rehabilitation Services.

 “I figured I would come, do some physical therapy, and that would be that,” Sue said.

-However, during the evaluation by Camilla Carter, PT, CLT, MSHCA, CCI, physical therapist and certified lymphedema therapist, it was discovered that Sue had lymphedema.
+However, during the physical therapy evaluation, it was discovered that Sue had lymphedema.

 Learning about Lymphedema